options1k/options1k/content/blog/trades/20240607 - week in review.md

 ## Notes and Lessons

-Profitable week which will soften the blow a bit when I take a huge loss over the next week or two.
+Profitable week which will soften the blow a tiny bit when I take a huge loss over the next week or two.

 Still weighing my options on what to do with my shit `MCD` positions right now.

 If I had just followed the original strategy, I would have let it close for a loss of a few hundred dollars.

 Now, thanks to my genius, I'm sitting on a $2k loss.

 ### McDilemma
 Here is the situation: